 73 Tremont St. 9th Floor

 3. Make an appointment with an ODS staff member prior to the start of the semester.

-4. At that appointment, the Office of Disability Services will review your documentation and need for housing accommodations.
-They will then determine if you should receive those accommodations and make a recommendation to the Office of Residence Life & Housing, who oversees the housing placement process.
+4. During the intake appointment, the Office of Disability Services will review your documentation and need for housing accommodations.
+They will determine if you are eligible for those accommodations and make a recommendation to the Office of Residence Life & Housing, who oversees the housing placement process.

 At Suffolk University, we are committed to the full participation of students with disabilities in all aspects of college life, including dining experiences.
 All students living on campus are required to purchase a meal plan.

 Occasionally, students have special dietary needs and require an accommodation to the meal plan in the form of a particular diet.
-Many times, these needs can be met by Sodexo, Suffolk’s dining service provider.
+Many times, these needs can be met by Chartwells Higher Education, Suffolk’s dining service provider.
 Meal plan accommodations are rare.
-They are made solely for documented health conditions that require special medically necessitated diets that cannot be accommodated by Sodexo.
+They are made solely for documented health conditions that require special medically necessitated diets that cannot be accommodated by Chartwells.